 A method and system for designing and affixing symbology, e.g., an identifier, into digital and printed images and using that symbology to link these images to a global computer network to allow the organization and processing of these images both while in digital form, and later when in printed form are provided.
-The method includes the steps of capturing an image with a digital image capture device and creating a digital image file; associating at least one identifier to the digital image file.
+The method includes the steps of capturing an image with a digital image capture device and creating a digital image file; associating at least one identifier to the digital image file; and encoding the at least one identifier of the digital image file.
 The identifier includes a site location number (SLN), a customer identification number (CIN), a date the image was taken (DIT) and a picture sequence number (PSN).
 The identifier will be printed with the image and be used to retrieve the image at a later date and process user requests.